isa-group/SLA4OAI-TC/specs/index.md

 ### 12. Keywords

 - `base` is used as the common properties applicable to all plans (can be overriden).
-- `global` is used in the guarantees section to describe API common guarantiees (cab be overriden by specific plans).

 ## References